OctopusDeploy/docs/docs/infrastructure/environments/elastic-and-transient-environments/deploying-to-transient-targets.md

 ---
-title: Deploying to transient targets
+title: Deploying to Transient Targets
 description: Transient deployment targets are targets that are intermittently available for a deployment.
 position: 0
 ---